mikaelbr/bacon-love/exercises/14_field_and_form_validation/problem.md

 ## Problem Description

-You will be supplied with streams of two different input-fields, each with their own validation function which takes a value as input and returns whether the value is valid or not.
+You will be supplied with streams of three different input-fields, each with their own validation function which takes a value as input and returns whether the value is valid or not.